zurb/foundation-icons/README.markdown

 =====
 * Download the icon font that you're interested in.
 * Merge the `fonts` and `stylesheets`, or `sass` if you are using it, folders into your Foundation project.
+  You can use the deploy script to merge easily.
 * The default code is `<i class="foundicon-[icon]"></i>`, feel free to customize that to your needs.
 * Style the icons using any CSS style that could apply to text!